-When you’re swing trading, it’s sometimes hard to figure out what to trade.
-Here’s our tutorial on how to swing trade stocks.
+When you’re swing trading, it’s sometimes hard to figure out how to find stocks that are profitable.
+What is swing trading?
+Read this tutorial to find out what swing trading is, and learn how to swing trade stocks.

-Swing trading is a difficult task, and oftentimes, you’re using various analysis tools to try to catch profit over multiple day holds.
-The benefits of buying and holding over multiple days is that you’re saving capital by “trading” less, when compared to day trading.
+Learning how to swing trade can be a difficult task.
+Oftentimes, you’re using various analysis tools to try to catch profit over multiple day holds.
+The benefit of buying and holding over multiple days is that you’re saving capital by “trading” less when compared to day trading.
 However, there is some risk associated with holding stocks for multiple days, such as news events that may be released overnight.
 That being said, if you’re looking to swing trade and understand the risks, you need to know how to find stocks to swing trade.

 How to Find Stocks to Swing Trade

 The first thing you want to do is see if there are any upcoming events, such as earnings.
 You can do this by going on the company website, or EarningsWhispers.
 Next, you want to see if there are any news events.
 Generally, a catalyst will help stocks move.

 - You’ll want to start your trading day early and check on company news.
 Many trading platforms have news built-in, so make sure yours does as well before proceeding.

 - If you don’t have access to this, then you can check CNBC, Bloomberg, and Finviz.
 Moreover, swing traders will also look at SEC filings, too.

 - You need to be mindful of overall market news, such as political and economic events.

 - Swing traders typically use The Basics of Technical Analysis in Day Trading technical analysis to spot potential trades, and if there’s a positive catalyst to support a bullish pattern, it could increase the probability of the trade being successful.